Javier-Romario/velocity.nvim/README.md

 ### Animation

-- Loop through the words
+- ✅ Loop through the words
-- Make a timer
+- ✅ Make a timer
-- Make a time to read a word
 - Speed
   - Make speed editable +/-
   - Have a base speed set in the opts